 Called the “closest thing Silicon Valley has to a conscience” by The Atlantic magazine, Tristan was the former Design Ethicist at Google.
 He is a world expert on how technology steers us all, leaving Google to engage the issue publicly.
 Tristan spent over a decade understanding subtle psychological forces, from his childhood as a magician, to working with the Stanford Persuasive Technology Lab, to his role as CEO of Apture, which was acquired by Google.
-Tristan has been sounding the alarm about technology’s dark sides before most of the world caught on, according to Bloomberg, having been featured on 60 Minutes, TED, The Atlantic, the PBS News Hour, and more.
+Tristan has been sounding the alarm about technology’s dark sides before most of the world caught on, according to Bloomberg, having been featured on 60 Minutes, TED the PBS News Hour and more.
 He has worked with major technology CEOs and briefed Heads of State and other political leaders.
 He is the co-host of the podcast, “Your Undivided Attention.”

 Our journey began when, as a design ethicist at Google, Tristan Harris observed the large-scale negative impacts of attention-grabbing business models.
 He created a presentation entitled “A Call to Minimize Distraction & Respect Users’ Attention” to address this, and it went viral, reaching thousands of employees within Google.

 After that, Tristan extended the conversation publicly with two TED talks and a 60 Minutes interview, sparking the Time Well Spent movement.
 The number of concerned insiders was growing… Then, in 2016, the harms Tristan and others were warning of exploded into the public discourse with Russia’s use of social media to manipulate American voters.

 We have built a world-class team of deeply concerned former tech insiders and CEOs who intimately understand the culture, business incentives, design techniques, and organizational structures driving how technology hijacks our minds.